arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Power Supply

 <!---
 Power tree: The power tree is really important from the technical point of view and for certification purposes.
 Must be good and consistent with Arduino`s visual style.
-Raw diagram is created by the R&D team and adapted and converted to the final one by the content team using Figma.
+The raw diagram is created by the R&D team and adapted and converted to the final one by the content team using Figma.
 Diagram and text for example purposes.
 -->

 The Portenta C33 can be powered through one of these interfaces: